DevelAngel/swayr/README.md

   a "browser" mark to your browser window (using a standard sway `for_window` rule).
 Then you can provide "browser" as argument to this command to have a convenient browser <-> last-recently-used window toggle.
+* `switch-to-matching-or-urgent-or-lru-window` switches to the (first) window matching the given criterion (see section `CRITERIA` in `sway(5)`) if it exists and is not already focused.
+Otherwise, switch to the next urgent window (if any) or to the last recently used window.

 #### Menu switchers